sjackman/talr/README.md

 5. Run BLAST search
 6. Close

-Do you see any major structural misassemblies?
+Do you see any major structural misassemblies using [Bandage](https://github.com/rrwick/Bandage)?

 # Run Physlr on chr4